SleepyBag/fuzzy-fs/README.md

 ## Icons

 You may find that some icons aren't shown well in your terminal because of font.
-If you need to use some different icons, you can set the following variables:
+If you need to use some different icons, you can set the following variables.

 | variable name            | meaning                      | default value |
 |--------------------------|------------------------------|---------------|